Elysian Rock Lookout and the Buttenshaw Bridge

 If you have the chance, go and visit Elysian Rock at sunrise on a clear day.
 It’s quite a unique experience, with the best views you can imagine.

-Jamison Valley views from Elysian Rock
+Jamison Valley views

-Jamison Valley views from Elysian Rock
+Jamison Valley views

-The original bridge was built in 1936, but in 2015, the Blue Mountains City Council replaced it with a modern 14-metre long steel bridge.
+The Buttenshaw Bridge is a small footbridge between the two viewing platforms.
+The original bridge was built in 1936, but in 2015, the Blue Mountains City Council replaced it with a modern, 14-metre-long steel bridge.

 Buttenshaw Bridge